All Articles

 When it comes to greener energy and water usage inside your home, think about little changes — upgrading old power strips to prevent power drain or replacing old bulbs with LED lighting (which lasts longer and uses less energy).
 Small laundry hacks like washing your clothes with cold water and hanging them to dry also save energy.

-Smart, or programmable, thermostats mean that you don’t have to remember to adjust the temperature throughout the day.
+Programmable thermostats mean that you don’t have to remember to adjust the temperature throughout the day.
 They also optimize heating and cooling to help maintain a more consistent temperature in extremely hot or cold months, reducing energy waste.

 2. Sustainable materials and practices